CSC 611. Computer Architecture. (3 h)

 Topics in computer science that are not studied in regular courses or which further examine topics begun in regular courses.
 P-POI.

-Independent study directed by a faculty adviser.
+Independent study directed by a faculty advisor.
 By prearrangement.

 CSC 702.
 Theory of Computation.
 (3 h)